ovotech/circleci-orbs/jaws-journey-deploy/README.md

 * [notify-shipit](#notify-shipit)
 * [run-automation-test](#run-automation-test)

 All the available jobs apart from checkout-code will notify of failure via a slack message.
-For more info go to [slack-notification](#slack-notification) section
+For more info go to [slack-notification](#slack-notification) section.

 ### checkout-code